Microsoft Access Programmer In Peoria, AZ

 Microsoft Access

-A lot of Peoria companies still lean on one in-house setup for scheduling, purchasing, service history, and daily reports.
+A lot of Peoria companies still run one in-house setup for scheduling, purchasing, service history, and daily reports.
+When it starts acting up, the whole day notices.
 Learn more in our Tech Talk section below.
-We clean up inherited builds so people can get through the screens without second-guessing every step.
+We clean up inherited builds so the screens stop feeling like a guessing game.

 Access + SQL Server

-When years of orders, inspection notes, stock moves, and attachments pile up, the old setup starts to drag.
-We usually keep the screens people already know, move the bigger tables into SQL Server, and clean up the slowest parts first so the day stops backing up.
+Years of orders, inspection notes, stock moves, and attachments add up.
+At some point the old setup starts to drag.
+We usually keep the screens staff already know.
+The bigger tables move into SQL Server, and we clean up the slowest queries first.

 Access Repair

 Some trouble comes from corruption.
 Some comes from quiet design shortcuts that stacked up over time.
-We trace bad joins, broken references, shaky imports, and locking problems, then fix the layer that is actually causing the interruption.
+We trace bad joins, broken references, shaky imports, and locking problems.
+Then we fix the layer that is actually causing the interruption -- not the surface symptoms.

 VBA, Forms & Reports